 To arrange a meeting, please inform me of your availability via email and I will reply with an outlook meeting request.
-I prefer that we meet in my office, 203A Baldwin Hall, but, if necessary, may propose or accommodate virtual meetings.
 If you have a need that is urgent, please text me at 772-473-8736 and I will call you ASAP.

-Class Preparation, Attendance, and Participation
+Attendance and Participation